 The Berlin Summit

-At the Berlin Summit experts will meet to discuss and revise the EVE Discussion Document based on their own, and community, input.
-The discussion document develops EVE around five thematic areas:
+At the Berlin Summit experts met to discuss and revise the EVE Discussion Document based on their own, and community, input.
+The discussion document developed EVE around five thematic areas:

 Climate information for vulnerable sectors and communities

 Advancing the science to support early warning and adaptation